of graduate employers say relevant experience is essential to getting a job with them

 - WORK PLACEMENT – Get to know the world of work and gain essential industry experience through a work placement

 - RECOGNISED QUALIFICATION – Our T-level course has been designed in collaboration with industry to ensure your skills meet employers’ needs and expectations

 Students on our construction and engineering courses will learn in brand new real-world training environments under development at University College Birmingham.
-Our brand new Engineering and Sustainable Construction Centre at the iconic James Cond Building will offer state-of-the-art facilities specifically designed to develop skills that support employers and their supply chains, along with further new facilities at Camden House.
+Our Centre for Sustainable Construction at the iconic James Cond building will offer state-of-the-art facilities specifically designed to develop skills that support employers and their supply chains, along with further new facilities at Camden House.
 These will include:

 • Production line technology